 BINKIE BEAUMONT (1908-1973)

 For 40 years Binkie Beaumont dominated London’s West End theatre.
 In his heyday he had no fewer than 14 productions running simultaneously.
-His HM Tennent empire, built when only in his 20s, set English theatre’s cultural agenda with glittering, star-laden, middle-brow productions for decade after decade.
+His HM Tennent empire, built when only in his 20s, set English theatre’s cultural agenda for decades with glittering, star-laden, middle-brow productions – escapist tosh memorably summed up by American playwright Arthur Miller (1915-2005) as “hermetically sealed from reality”.
 Never forgetting a slight, or a favour, scabrously witty, puckishly charming and utterly self-assured, Binkie Beaumont was the very definition of the theatrical impresario.
 Quite simply, you didn’t work in the West End if you fell out with Binkie.
 Among his many talents, Binkie was good at keeping secrets, cultivating a man-of-mystery persona and deviously laying false trails about an exotic past.
 The humdrum truth he was so desperate to hide was that he was born Hughes Griffiths Morgan, second son of a solidly Welsh, solidly Baptist, solidly respectable family of 12 Cathedral Road.
 His father was a barrister, his mother the daughter of a wealthy civil engineer.
 After his parents divorced, he took his step-father’s surname.
 His nickname was a Cardiff docks slang-word for ‘black’ once sarcastically said about blond baby Hughes when in his pram one Sunday afternoon in Sophia Gardens.
 It was only by happenstance that Binkie was introduced to the theatre.
 The Davies family living opposite at number 11 had a grown-up son better known to the world as Ivor Novello (see below).
 Ivor had everything young Binkie coveted – wealth, success, glamour – but had no clue how to get until being taken under the wing of the manager of the Playhouse in St Mary Street in 1923 after an introduction from Ivor’s mam.
 The bright-as-a-button teenager who soaked up knowledge like a sponge never looked back.
 By 1925 he had left Cardiff, never to return.
 Nowadays, Cardiffians are proud to proclaim their identity; but Binkie came from those generations of haute-bourgeoisie for whom Cardiff epitomised provincialism and crudeness and thus had to be erased from the CV if they were to hold their own in oh-so-refined English circles.

 JOHN BELLE (1932-)